ska-sa/spead2/doc/py-send.rst

    :type config: :py:class:`spead2.send.StreamConfig`
    :param int buffer_size: Socket buffer size.
 A warning is logged if this
      size cannot be set due to OS limits.
+   :param socket.socket socket: If specified, this socket is used rather
+     than a new one.
+The socket must be open but unbound.
+The caller must not use this socket any further, although it is not necessary to keep it alive.
+This is mainly useful for setting socket options such as multicast TTL.

    .. py:method:: send_heap(heap)